sanchee16/sanchee16.github.io/_posts/2017-03-24-notes-for-udacity-intro-to-data-analysis.markdown

 - Each row of csv can be represented in two ways in python
 	- As a list
 	- As a dictionary
+- Unicodecsv library
+- DictReader an iterator so convert to list
+- Updating data types upfront to avoid bugs.
+Voluptous may be used instead
+- Questions Phase
+- Investigation of missing data
+	- Identify surprising data points
+- Explore phase
+- Induldge Curiosity
+- Defaultdict in python